UPDATE: Actress’ rape complaint could expose political corruption in Thailand | Thaiger

 UPDATE: Aphidit faces 13 charges, and the court denies bail

-Aphidit “Em” Intilasksana faces 13 charges in relation to drugging and raping a Thai actress while the court also denied him bail after it was discovered he tried to destroy evidence.
+Aphidit “Em” Intulasksana faces 13 charges in relation to drugging and raping a Thai actress while the court also denied him bail after it was discovered he tried to destroy evidence.

 Yesterday, an officer from Chok Chai Police Station spent over nine hours questioning Aphidit.
 After the questioning ended Aphidit informed the media that he was innocent and denied all allegations.
 He said he had already submitted the evidence to the police but couldn’t reveal it to the media.

-Note: UPDATE: Aphidit reveals secret video of him and actress in court to request bail UPDATE: Truck carrying elephant overturns in northern Thailand